Door County Wisconsin: Travel Guide and Vacation Rental Accommodations

 Gaze over miles and miles of shoreline decorated with historic lighthouses, experience the fine culture of dining, art galleries, fish boils, and orchard-fresh cherry pies.
-Welcome to Door County, Wisconsin!
+Welcome to Door County, Wisconsin with Lake Michigan as its coastline!
 It is an area also known for its amazing displays of colors during the fall, cozy snow-covered cabins and cottages in the winter and fresh masses of blooming flowers in spring and summer.
 Characteristics that all together combined created a four-seasonal paradise where visitors can explore the lighthouses and other local adventures, browse the outstanding stores and art, or sip on fine wine.
 Highly recommended for vacationers seeking the unusual and the unique.

 Culture is another important characteristic of Door County.
 The arts scene is well established with countless performing artists roaming around.
 Experience the magic of the Peninsula Players Theatre, the oldest professional resident summer theater in the area.
 Or, the Birch Creek Music Performance Center to hear the talent of young musical protégées.
 While the Northern Sky Theater entertains visitors it cheerful and hilarious musicals.
 For shopping trips, local clothes stores offer unique touches of handwoven articles.
 Home and garden stores have numerous contemporary items and gifts, and art galleries speckle the streets.
 If you visit during Christmas time you will find countless Christmas merchandise and markets.